Applying for a Federal Direct Student Loan

 Private or Alternative Education Loans

 Heritage Christian University is dedicated to providing students with the best possible solutions to assist with college funding.
-As a last resort, private or alternative student loans are available to students who are not eligible for federal financial aid loans or who need assistance beyond their financial aid eligibility.
+As a last resort, private or alternative student loans are available to students who are not eligible for federal student loans or who need assistance beyond their financial award eligibility.
 The loans are made privately through banks and other financial institutions and are subject to a credit check and individual lender terms.
-Eligibility is determined by the lender and amounts are limited to the cost of attendance minus other estimated financial aid.
+Eligibility is determined by the lender and amounts are limited to the cost of attendance minus other estimated financial awards.
 The loans are not subsidized or guaranteed by the federal government.

 HCU does not promote private educational loans or participate in the Preferred Lender Lists Program.
 However, to assist students who consider private education loans, we are happy to direct them to The Smart Student Guide to Financial Aid website.
 The website provides helpful information about the annual and cumulative loan limits, interest rates, fees, and loan term for the most popular private student loan programs, and a basic comparison chart that highlights the key characteristics of the major private education loans.
 Students who are considering a private education loan should choose any eligible lender of their choice and HCU will process the student’s request accordingly.